hoodoer/JS-Tap/README.md

 ```

 #### Exfiltrate HTML
 true/false setting on whether a copy of the HTML code of each page viewed is exfiltrated.
+This is the largest sized item stored in the database (screenshots are not stored in the database).

 ```
 window.taperexfilHTML = true;
 ```

 #### MonkeyPatch APIs
 Enable monkeypatching of XHR and Fetch APIs.
 This works in trap mode.
 In implant mode, only Fetch APIs are monkeypatched.
 Monkeypatching allows JavaScript to be rewritten at runtime.
 Enabling this feature will re-write the XHR and Fetch networking APIs used by JavaScript code in order to tap the contents of those network calls.
+Not that jQuery based network calls will be captured in the XHR API, which jQuery uses under the hood for network calls.

 ```
 window.monkeyPatchAPIs = true;